tasfique/tasfique/README.md

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other developers.
 - 🥅 2020 Goals: Make my startup happen
-- ⚡ Fun fact: I can play the piano, and love to analyse things.
+- ⚡ Fun fact: I can play the piano, write poems and love to analyse things.
 - 📫 How to reach me: te696@uowmail.edu.au

 <br />